Derek Schmidt: Kansas State Senate

 Schmidt was elected to the Kansas Senate in 2000.
 In 2004, Schmidt was elected the Senate majority leader, holding this post through 2010.

 During his time in the Kansas Senate, Schmidt sponsored an unsuccessful proposal to repeal the state's ban on for-profit prisons.
 Schmidt was a supporter of the highly popular Kansas version of Jessica's Law, but "almost single-handedly killed the final bill by demanding inclusion of a provision allowing private prisons in Kansas" as the town of Yates Center, in Schmidt's district, sought to bring a private prison to the town.

 According to OpenSecrets, top contributors to Schmidt's campaigns included the Community Bankers Association, AT&T, the Kansas Association of Realtors, the Kansas Optometric Association, Cox Enterprises, Koch Industries, Monsanto, the Kansas Wine & Spirits Wholesalers Association, the Associated General Contractors of Kansas, Sunflower Electric Power Corporation, and Sprint.

 Kansas Attorney General

 Elections

 Schmidt was the Republican nominee for Kansas Attorney General, defeating Ralph DeZago in the Republican primary election on August 3, 2010.
-He won the general election against the incumbent, Democrat Steve Six and took office on January 10, 2011.
+He won the general election against the incumbent, Democrat Steve Six by a comfortable margin and took office on January 10, 2011.
 A key issue in Schmidt's first campaign for attorney general was the Affordable Care Act (ACA), the health care reform law.
 Six chose not to join 25 other states in challenging the constitutionality of the ACA, while Schmidt pledged to join the lawsuit challenging the law, if elected.

 Schmidt won re-election in 2014, defeating Democratic nominee A.J.
 Kotich, a labor lawyer and former chief attorney for the Kansas Department of Labor.

 In 2018, Schmidt defeated Democratic nominee Sarah G. Swain, winning election to a third term.